Djilaxx/ml-pipeline/README.md

 # MACHINE LEARNING PIPELINE

-This project is a machine learning pipeline that i created to be able to iterate fast when i start a working on a new project. \
+This project is a machine learning pipeline that i created to be able to iterate fast when i start a working on a new machine learning project. \

 ## Project
 The pipeline is articulated around the project folder.
-Each subfolder in project/ will contain the necessary informations for a model to be trained.
+Each subfolder in project/ will contain the necessary informations for a model to be trained on specific dataset.
 * **config.py** : Should contain all the necessary information needed to train a model, things like data path, hyperparameters, training parameters etc..
 * **feature_eng.py** : All the preprocessing functions needed for your data to be training ready.